PlatoDataNetwork/plato-relay/README.md

 This is needed nowadays, with further improvements in relays implementations or clients it may not be needed in the future.

-Maybe in the future with other implementations we can avoid that, but nowadays its needed.
+Maybe in the future with other implementations we can avoid that, but nowadays it's needed.

 ## Feeds from Twitter via Nitter instances